HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 ## Thread Nodes
 A Thread network setup contains the following Nodes

-* network co.processor : dongle connected to the raspberry pi
+* radio or network coprocessor : dongle connected to the raspberry pi
 * border router host : services running on a raspberry pi
 * cli tester : command line dongle through serial monitor for testing
 * mqtt-sn : end device with mqtt-sn such as sensors